Mine to Keep

 Mine to Keep is a 1923 American silent drama film directed by Ben F. Wilson and starring Bryant Washburn, Charlotte Stevens and Wheeler Oakman.

-Synopsis
+Plot

 A newly married couple both suspect the other of infidelity.
 They separate and she goes to nurse the injured dancer she believes her husband had an affair with.
 Ultimately all turns out well and the couple reconcile.